-A detective works against the backdrop of rising national socialism in the Berlin of the late 20s.
+A detective works against the backdrop of rising national socialism in the Berlin of the late 20s and early 30s.
 The Gereon-Rath novel series are both thrilling detective stories and fascinating genre pictures.
 In the Sündenbabel Berlin, Gereon Rath tries to deal with gangsters, political conspiracies, and his own demons.
 The novels by Volker Kutscher are regularly on the bestseller lists and are found compelling by readers and critics alike.

 The books in the Gereon-Rath series